udaykumarganji/-Library-Management-System/README.md

 # Library Management System – SQL Schema

 ## 📌 Overview
 This project involves designing a database schema for a library using SQL and ER diagrams.
-It is a part of the SQL Developer Internship Task 1.
+It is a part of the SQL Developer

 ## 🧱 Tables Created
 1. **Authors** – Stores author info.